cca-io/rescript-react-intl-extractor/README.md

 bs-react-intl-extractor <directory>
 ```

-where `directory` is the directory containing yuor Reason source files.
+where `directory` is the directory containing your Reason source files.

 The reason formatter (`refmt`) needs to be on the path.